Generalised tensors and traces: Introduction

 \section{Introduction}

-On what grounds can one select a `part' of a global system, and call it a `subsystem'?
-In quantum theory one usually identifies subsystems with factors of tensor products.
-There are however, many other ways to single out parts of systems that could be used, based on logical predicates.
-For instance imagine a collection of systems with names $u,v,w \dots$ and internal states given by some colors, e.g. black and white.
-The standard practice to designate subsystems is simply by means of their names: Instead one could ask for those which are in a particular state, e.g. white: In a network one could ask for all of the neighbours of the node named $u$: Given such a generalised notion of subsystem, one may also wonder whether there is a way to compute its state, by means of a \textit{generalised traceout}.
-Having picked out such logically-defined subsystems, one may ask if there is a way of weaving them back together, i.e. a \textit{generalised tensor product}.
+On what grounds can one select `part' of a global system, and call it a `subsystem'?
+In textbook quantum theory one usually identifies subsystems as factors of tensor products.
+This is usually expressed w.r.t a basis, by identifying Cartesian factors within the basis, e.g. $\{\ket{0}, \ket{1}\}\times \{\ket{0}, \ket{1}\}$ within $\{\ket{00}, \ket{01}, \ket{10}, \ket{11}\}$.
+One could imagine, however, many other ways to select part of a system w.r.t a basis, based on `discriminating functions' or other logical predicates.
+For instance consider a collection of systems with names $u,v,w \dots$ and internal states given by some colors, e.g. black and white.
+The usual way to designate subsystems is simply by means of their names: Instead, one could select those which are in a particular state, e.g. white: In a network one could ask for all of the neighbours of the node named $u$: Given such a generalised notion of subsystem, one may also wonder whether there is a way to compute its reduced density matrix, by means of a \textit{generalised traceout}.
+One may also ask if there is a way of weaving subsystems back together, i.e. a \textit{generalised tensor product}.
 In providing such a notion, we wish to disambiguate the fact that the same tensor symbol be used to mean two different things: By writing: to state that the former decomposition is based upon $\chi_{u}$ and the latter upon $\chi_{uv}$.
-We furthermore wish to be able to weave together subsystems defined by predicates other than picking names, such as for instance picking states:
+Or even i.e. weaving back together subsystems selected based on their states.\\